Archibald Joyce: Inspiration and influence

+Joyce disliked jazz, avoiding the syncopation and saxophones favoured by the younger generation of dance hall composers.
+His ensemble was among the first generation of dance orchestras, soon to lose ground to brass and saxophone-dominated bands.

-Titanic
+RMS Titanic

 It is likely that passengers heard Joyce's compositions played during their time aboard RMS Titanic in April 1912.
-In fact, the White Star Line Songbook (which the orchestra members were required to memorize) contained several works by Joyce such as: Passing of Salome, A Thousand Kisses, Sweet Memories, Vision d'Amour, Love and Life in Holland, Vision of Salome, and Dream of Autumn.
-Harold Bride claimed the orchestra aboard Titanic played 'Autumn' as it sank.
-This has led to speculation that Bride was referring to Dream of Autumn, which was part of the repertoire of the Songbook.
+In fact, the White Star Line Repertoire book (which the orchestra members were required to memorize) contained several works by Joyce: Passing of Salome, A Thousand Kisses, Dreaming, Sweet Memories, Boating, Vision d'Amour, Love and Life in Holland, Vision of Salome, Songe d'Automne, and Remembrance.
+Junior Wireless Operator Harold Bride claimed the orchestra aboard Titanic played 'Autumn' as it sank.
+This has led to speculation that Bride was referring to Songe d'Automne, which was part of the orchestra's repertoire.

+A theory has arisen that the last song played was indeed Songe d'Automne, and that the survivors misinterpreted it as Nearer, my God, to Thee.
+This is because both songs begin with the same three notes.